Shell Mold Casting Advantages, Disadvantages & Process

 Disadvantages

-High equipment cost.
+- High initial equipment costs

 Want more information on shell mold casting products?
 Feel free to contact us.